-As self-generated information documents must be clear, unambiguous and not misleading, they must not contain errors, as unfortunately found in many KIDs.
-Self-generated information must also not contain contradictory information, as is the case with the statutory PRIIPs KIDs and the ex ante cost information under MiFID II with regard to the product costs disclosed.

-If errors are found in the self-produced information documents, they are quickly corrected.
-In contrast, due to the methodological errors in the legal requirements, the KIDs have already contained errors and divergent information to other mandatory information since the beginning of 2018 without these being addressed in a fundamental review.
+Self-generated information documents must be clear, unambiguous and not misleading.
+Self-generated information shall also not contain contradictory information, as is the case with the statutory PRIIPs KIDs and the ex ante cost information under MiFID II with regard to the product costs disclosed.
+If errors are discovered in the self-prepared information documents, they are quickly corrected.
+In contrast, due to the methodological weaknesses in the legal requirements, the KIDs have already contained divergent information to other mandatory information since the beginning of 2018.